k-pavlo/tablesDigitizer/README.md

 - Returns best result

 ### 4. **Output**
-- Saves clean CSV file
+- Saves clean CSV file to `output/` directory
 - Ready for Excel, pandas, or other tools

 ---